fbpx

 It is a criminal offence throughout the UK for anyone other than a registered midwife or doctor to ‘attend’ someone during childbirth.

-This means that your birth partner must not perform midwifery functions such as monitoring the progress of your labour, but it is not intended to stop your partner supporting you.
+This means that your birth partner must not perform midwifery functions, but it is not intended to stop your partner supporting you.
 For example, your partner can ‘catch’ the baby and make sure the cord is not around their neck, and can help you to place the baby onto yourself.
-They cannot do anything that you would need to be a qualified midwife to do, such as an episiotomy (a cut made during birth to make the opening of the vagina a bit wider).
+They cannot do anything that you would need to be a qualified midwife to do, such as an episiotomy (a cut made during birth to make the opening of the vagina wider).

-A person convicted for this offence cannot be sent to prison, but they can be fined up to £5000.
+A person convicted for this offence of acting as a midwife cannot be sent to prison, but they can be fined up to £5000.

 How do I notify the relevant authorities and later register my baby after an unassisted birth?